lmeikle/rebank-atms-app/README.md

-After installing the app type 'npm start' to run it.
-The app will launch on http://localhost:3000
+After installing the app type 'npm run dev' to run it.
+(NOT 'npm start') The app will launch on http://localhost:3000

 Implementation Notes: